squidfunk/mkdocs-material/docs/index.md

 # Material <small>for MkDocs</small>

-## Beautiful documentation
+## Build beautiful documentation

-Material is a theme for [MkDocs][], an excellent static site generator geared towards project documentation.
-It is built using Google's [material design][] guidelines, full responsive, optimized for touch and pointer devices as well as all sorts of screen sizes.
+Material is a theme for [MkDocs][1], an excellent static site generator geared towards project documentation.
+It is built using Google's [material design][2] guidelines, full responsive, optimized for touch and pointer devices as well as all sorts of screen sizes.